 To sign up for Link Up, the process is two-fold: Application and Registration.
 The Application phase will ask you to submit background information about your school culture, distinguishing characteristics, additional arts learning and partnerships, as well as how Link Up fits into your music program’s learning goals for the year.
 We will review each application, and invite accepted schools to then complete their Registration.
 Within the Registration phase, links will be sent to accepted schools where you will be invited to select your preferred concert dates and times, as well as the final number of students and teachers that will be participating in the program.
 Registration links will expire on June 15.
 Once each concert has reached capacity, you will be asked to choose an alternate concert date.

-The Link Up: The Orchestra Sings application period opens Wednesday, April 19, 2017 and closes on Thursday, May 25, 2017.
+The Link Up: The Orchestra Rocks application period opens Wednesday, April 17, 2019 and closes on Thursday, May 23, 2019.
 Interested teachers can complete an application by clicking the red “Apply Now” button.
-Registration links will be sent to accepted schools on Thursday, June 1, 2017, where teachers will select into their preferred concert date and time.
+Registration links will be sent to accepted schools on June 3, 2019, where teachers will select into their preferred concert date and time.

 If there are multiple teachers at one school that are interested in implementing the curriculum, you must select ONE teacher to act as that school’s primary contact.
 That individual will complete the application and, if accepted, will be responsible for maintaining regular communication with Carnegie Hall staff throughout the year.
 All teachers implementing the program directly with students are considered participating teachers, and must attend the required professional development workshops, as well as the concert.